sue-wallace/fatal-force-with-crosstalk/README.md

 Geographical information donates the city that the shooting took place, but not the exact location.
 Some 403 shootings had incomplete location data.

-Note that are there is only three full years' worth of data within this analysis that is it difficult to draw conclusions on trends over time.
+Note that are there are only three full years' worth of data within this analysis that is it difficult to draw conclusions on trends over time.

 ## Acknowledgments